 Powders generally cost less than tablets, but tend not to perform as well.
 Most packs state a recommended dosage regardless of the dishwasher, while some have recommended dosage based on the dishwasher you use, so the amount you're using per wash can vary.
-Generally the manufacturer's recommendations will specify a larger dose, which will in most cases give a better result.
-But bear in mind that the less you use, the more washes you'll get out of your pack.
+Erring towards larger dosages will tend to give you slightly better results, but you'll use more detergent, pushing up your cost per wash.

 What about cleaners, rinse aids and fresheners?

 While you may think your dishwasher is clean – after all, it spends all its time cleaning! – grease and limescale tend to build up in hard-to-see parts like the filters, spray arms, pipes, water pump and drains.
-Using a dishwasher cleaner every now and then will help to keep all these important parts clean.
+Using a dishwasher cleaner every now and then may help to keep all these important parts clean.
 However, you could also do it without buying yet another product – check out our article on how to clean your dishwasher.

 Rinse aid works in the rinse cycle to thoroughly clear away detergent and food residues.
-It helps to avoid glazes on crockery being stripped away and glassware looking cloudier and scratched, which happens over time due to the high pH level in detergents – basically, rinse aid is supposed to keep your glassware and crockery shiny.
+It helps to prevent the glaze on crockery being stripped away and glassware looking cloudy and scratched, which happens over time due to the high pH level in detergents – basically, rinse aid is supposed to keep your glassware and crockery shiny.
 Keep the rinse aid dispenser in your dishwasher topped up for best performance.
 This is especially important if you use a powder detergent – most tablet detergents have rinse aid built in.

-When you load your dirty dishes into the dishwasher, a smell builds up inside between washes, to the point where you start getting a nasty whiff when you open and close the door.
-The freshener helps to combat that and spruce up the smell of the interior.
-(After you juice a lemon, try popping one of the squeezed-out halves in the cutlery basket before running the dishwasher – many people swear by this instead of buying freshening products.)
+Dirty dishes waiting to be cleaned in the dishwasher can contribute to a smell building up between washes, to the point where you start getting a nasty whiff when you open and close the door.
+A freshener helps to combat that, but many people swear by this natural approach: try popping a squeezed-out half a lemon in the cutlery basket before running the dishwasher.